elixir-europe/rdmkit/pages/tool_assembly/plant_genomics_assembly.md

 {% include image.html file="plant_genomics.svg" caption="Figure 1.
 The plant genomics tool assembly." alt="Tools and resources used in managing plant genomics and genotyping data." %}

 ### Data management planning
-The general principles to be considered are described in the [Plant Science domain page](plant_sciences).
+The general principles to be considered are described in the [Plant Sciences domain page](plant_sciences).

+* [Data Stewardship Wizard (DSW)](https://ds-wizard.org/) is a human-friendly tool for machine-actionable DMP collaborative editing.
+The DSW Plant Sciences project template, available on [ELIXIR's DSW instance for researchers](https://researchers.ds-wizard.org) can be used for any plant sciences project.
+When creating the DMP Project, choose the option "[From Project Template](https://researchers.ds-wizard.org/projects/create/from-template)" and search for the "Plant Sciences" template.

 ### Metadata collection and tracking
 Accurate [documentation](metadata_management.html) of the plant biological materials and samples is critical for interoperability, and should comply with the [MIAPPE](https://www.miappe.org/) standard.